aquasecurity/postee/README-v2.md

 ### Policy related features in Postee V2
-Many options which can limit sending of messages are redesigning in favor of using OPA rules.
+Many options which were inteded to send messages for specific events only are redesigning in favor of using OPA rules.
 Here is list of options which are not supported anymore:
 - Policy-Min-Vulnerability
 - Policy-Registry